-\subsection{Proof techniques}
+\subsection{Proof Techniques}

-The technical challenges of establishing Theorem \ref{thm:census} are mainly due to the fact that the advantage created by revealed labels can be easily blurred out by various approximations of the limit distribution.
+The technical challenges of establishing Theorem \ref{thm:census} root in the fact that the advantage created by revealed labels can be easily blurred out by various approximations of the limit distribution.
 Instead of the central limit theorem, one needs a Berry–Esseen-type inequality to derive a more quantitative result of the convergence rate.
 Moreover, since the distribution of each underlying component also depends on $n$, the conventional sample mean formulation does not apply here.
-We overcome the difficulty above with a direct analysis of non-asymptotic distributions, which leads to a detailed comparison between two binomial variables with constant expectations.
+We overcome the difficulty above with a direct analysis of non-asymptotic distributions, which leads to a detailed comparison between two binomial variable sequences with constant expectations.

-It is quite surprising that this calculation can be carried out in rather elegant manner, since many other applications of this method are much more technically involved.
-For example to establish the independence among estimators, one may need to consider the 'leave-one-out' trick.
+It is quite surprising that this calculation can be carried out in a rather elegant manner since many other applications of this method are much more technically involved.
+For example, to establish independence among estimators, one may need to consider the `leave-one-out' trick.
 But in our case, it comes in a very natural way.

-Regarding CSDP, we first show it can be coupled to a SDP with the surrogate input matrices.
-Moreover, its optimal value lies in between two unsupervised SDPs associated with the same random graph model (different parameters).
-This means all the analytical results from SDP research can be transferred into the CSDP study.
+Regarding CSDP, we first show it can be coupled to an SDP with the surrogate input matrices.
+Moreover, its optimal value lies between two unsupervised SDPs associated with the same random graph model (different parameters).
+It means that all the analytical results from SDP research can be transferred into the CSDP study.
 However, we notice that it is common to make assumptions on the average degree $d$ in the relevant literature.
-It is quite reasonable in the unsupervised setting since the graph topology is a strong indicator for the possibility of weak recovery, e.g.\ when $d\leq1$, there will not exist a giant component that is of size linear in $n$.
+It is quite reasonable in the unsupervised setting since the graph topology is a strong indicator of the possibility of weak recovery.
+E.g.,\ when $d\leq1$, there will not exist a giant component that is of size linear in $n$.

-To establish our result without such extra assumptions, we derive a probabilistic bound on the cut norm of centered adjacency matrix and then use Grothendieck's inequality to bound the SDP on ERMs from above.
-This idea follows from \cite{Gudon2014CommunityDI}; we give a slightly different analysis fitting for our purpose.
-A generalized weak law of large number is also derived to address the issue that distributions of the entries change as $n\to \infty$.
+To establish our result without such extra assumptions, we derive a probabilistic bound on the cut norm of the centered adjacency matrix and then use Grothendieck's inequality to bound the SDP on ERMs from above.
+This idea follows from \citep{Gudon2014CommunityDI}; we give a slightly different analysis fitting for our purpose.
+A generalized weak law of large numbers is also derived to address the issue that distributions of the entries change as $n\to \infty$.
 Then we conclude the proof with a lower bound of the CSDP on SBMs considering a witness that consists of the ground truth of labels.